 Across a globe of countries separated by oceans and borders, one of the rare, shared connections is art.
 It’s seen throughout history that art constantly draws people in because of its expressive nature.
 Between cultures it takes diverse shapes and methods.
 Today, one of the most widespread art forms is music.
-It’s easily accessible because of the radio and mobile apps like Spotify make it more accessible than ever.
+Its many genres and subjects resonate with different people, and radio and apps like Spotify make it more accessible than ever.

 Listening to music has been proven to help with stress and anxiety in a variety of ways.
 One study in New York showed just how much it can affect people when it found that listening to music reduced patients’ blood pressure before surgery.
 For young people, this can be particularly beneficial for managing their rapidly changing emotions and situations.

 Brian Griffin, Douglas Anderson orchestra instructor, attests to this, as he sees it affect his own students.
 “I’ve seen students’ demeanors change,” he said.
 When students come into his class stressed, he notices they often leave the room with a smile.